-- Can shoppers click on a sale item in an email to add it to their mobile app shopping list?
+- Or click on a sale item in an email to add it to their mobile app shopping list?

 - Can your store clerk look up a customer’s mobile app shopping list in-store for them?

-- Can shoppers log in to your website and see past purchases, whether made in-store, online, or via your Facebook Shop?
+- Could shoppers log in to your website and see past purchases, whether made in-store, online, or via your Facebook Shop?

-- Does your loyalty program update points and rewards to your customer’s mobile app?
+- Do your loyalty program update points and rewards to your customer’s mobile app?